Forensics Case Examples By Specialty

 We were contacted by the plaintiff’s lawyer who wanted to determine whether the questioned consult note was written on its purported date or at a later time.
 An ESDA examination showed that the questioned consult entry was written on top of a progress note that was dated several days after the “consult neurology”.
 This document would not have been part of the medical file until several days later.
 Therefore the writing could not have been made until then for the impressions to go through into that page.

 This evidence was disclosed at the time of deposition.
-At the time of trial, the defense had come up with an untested theory about how this page was placed in the file in blank and was there several days before it was used and could have received the impressions contemporaneously.
+At the time of trial, the defense had come up with an untested theory about how this page was placed in the file in the blank and was there several days before it was used and could have received the impressions contemporaneously.
 However, the whole theory was based on the fact that upon admission several pages were torn off a pad in blank and put in the chart for possible future use.
 The doctor testified right before me and stated this theory; I then took the witness stand and was asked if this was an explanation for the evidence.
 Live on the witness stand it was shown how this could not have been the case, since the pages were torn from different pads and could not have been done in the manner stated by the doctor.

 The jury awarded nearly 4X the mediation amount at the conclusion of the trial.